WHO CAN VOTE BY MAIL

 RETURNING YOUR VOTE-BY-MAIL BALLOT

 You must mail, personally deliver or have someone else deliver your vote-by-mail ballot inside the completed mailing envelope to the Elections Office.
-A secure drop box is available at the entrance of the Elections Office for use after hours and on weekends.
+A secure drop box is available at the Elections Office and Shelton's Public Library, available only during early voting hours.

 Vote-by-mail ballots only require ONE (1) First Class or Forever stamp to return to the Calhoun County Supervisor of Elections Office.